ClaveConsulting/NamespaceViewLocationExpander/Readme.md

 `UseNamespaceViewLocations` will by default use the assembly name as a prefix to remove from the namespace, since the namespace will most likely contain the project name too.
 You can call `UseNamespaceViewLocations("MyDemoProject")` with a custom prefix to remove instead, if the assembly name does not match the default namespace of the project.

+## Contributing

+To create a new version:
+* Update Version number in `./Projects/Clave.NamespaceViewLocationExpander/Clave.NamespaceViewLocationExpander.csproj`
+* Run `dotnet pack -c Release` in `./Projects/Clave.NamespaceViewLocationExpander`
+* Upload to nuget.org

 ## License

 The MIT license